ItsME-TM/FullStack-tutorial-for-beginners/1-Introduction/introduction.md

    - Right-click on `react-basic.html` in VS Code and select **Open with Live Server**.
    - This will launch your browser and show the page, automatically reloading when you make changes.

-2. **What do `react-basic.html` and `react-basic.js` do?**
+2. **What does `react-basic.html` do?**

    - `react-basic.html`: This is the main HTML file.
-It loads React, ReactDOM, Babel, and your custom script (`react-basic.js`).
-It provides the structure for your React app to run in the browser.
+It loads React, ReactDOM, and Babel.
+You can write your React code directly inside this file, typically within a `<script type="text/babel">` block.
+This setup provides the structure for your React app to run in the browser without needing any separate JavaScript files.
-   - `react-basic.js`: This file contains your React code.
-It defines components and tells ReactDOM how to render them on the page.
-You can write JSX here if you use Babel.

 3. **Difference between `.js` and `.jsx` files**
    - `.js`: Standard JavaScript file.
 You can write React code here, but if you use JSX syntax, you need Babel to compile it.